projectriff/riff/rfc/rfc-0000-lightweight-rfc-process.md

 ### How to write an RFC?
 1. Copy the RFC template (in same folder as this document) and write your proposal!
 It's up to the author's discretion to decide which sections in the template make sense for their proposal.
 Cover the problem the proposal is solving, who it affects, how you’re proposing to solve it, and answers to frequently asked questions.
 Explicitly listing the goals will also make it easier to evaluate whether the proposal was successful.
 2. Add your RFC to the riff/rfc source directory, update to the next unique number.
 3. Post a PR for your RFC prefixing the title with `RFC-#`, where `#` is the number of your RFC.
-Make sure to state the deadline clearly in your PR.
 4. If the proposed RFC replaces another, update the *Supersedes* field.
 5. Answer questions and concerns on the PR.
 Consider adding questions that get asked more than once to the FAQ section of the RFC.
-6. After the deadline for feedback has been reached summarize the consensus and your decision on the PR thread.
+6. Summarize the consensus and your decision on the PR thread.
-    1. Add a link to the Pull request in the RFC so that the discussion and summary does not get lost.
+    1. Add a link to the Pull request in the RFC so that the discussion and summary are not lost.
     2. If the decision is to drop the proposal, the status should be updated to *Dropped*.
     3. If we are moving forward the status goes to *Accepted*
     4. When there is a newer RFC that replaces this one the status goes to *Superseded* and the *Superseded By* gets updated with the number of the new RFC.